 One or two of these ‘don’ts’ may seem pretty obvious but they are all valid points, so worth pointing out, particularly to the more inexperienced player.
 We strongly recommend you to take the necessary time to read through the personal tips of our Casinomeister Forum members and do your best to abide by them once you start playing.

 Don’t break the law: Some countries / states don’t allow you to play online casinos and those that do have a minimum age limit which varies between 18 and 21.
 It’s essential for you to know what age your country allows.
 Because even if you decide to take the risk and hope that you won’t get caught, online casino security checks will spot the problem when you cashout out.
 They may not be able to pay you by law.

 Don’t always take the Signup Bonus: As mentioned in detail in the casino Bonuses section, Bonuses usually come with complicated T&C’s attached and these often give the player very little chance of cashing out from their first deposit.
-Check the casino website “Promotions” pages for T&C’s and if you decide not to play with the Bonus, check to see if it is credited automatically on your first deposit (Playtech casinos and Cryptologic casinos do this, as do some Microgaming).
-If it is, you should email the casino support team and tell them you don’t want the Bonus before you deposit (and wait for a response!).
+Check the casino website “Promotions” pages for T&C’s and if you decide not to play with the Bonus, check to see if it is credited automatically on your first deposit (Playtech casinos and some Microgaming) casinos do this.
+If this happens, you should email the casino support team and tell them you don’t want the Bonus before you deposit (and wait for a response!).
 Or find another casino!

 Don’t open multiple accounts from one household: It’s amazing how many players try to scam extra Bonuses by faking new accounts.
 Please keep in mind that the online casinos are more than capable to see through this little trick.
 The downside is that two people from the same household wishing to play the same casino will likely raise warning flags at the casino.
 If you need to do this, email the online casino first and ask them for permission.